Welcome to Booroomooka Angus

 - For five generations the Munro family have owned and managed 'Keera' the home of Booroomooka Angus.

 Accurate data recording is essential.
 Calves are weighed within 24 hours of being born (birth weight).
-Large amounts of data are collected including weaning weight, docility score, 400 day weight, ultrasound scan for carcase eye muscle area, P8 and rib fat, Intramuscular Fat (marbling), scrotal size, 600 day weight, mature cow weight, Hip Height etc. The bulls are structurally assessed by an accredited independent assessor.
-DNA testing is carried out to audit pedigree information and to identify important genes.
-Sires are entered into Leading Industry Approved Progeny Tests such as The Elite Trangie Progeny Test, Angus Young Sire Program and the Angus Sire Benchmark Program.
+Large amounts of data are collected including weaning weight, docility score, 400-day weight, ultrasound scan for carcase eye muscle area, P8 and rib fat, intramuscular fat (marbling), scrotal size, 600-day weight, mature cow weight, hip height etc. The bulls are assessed by an accredited independent assessor and evaluated on structural soundness, temperament, and coat type.
+DNA testing is carried out to increase the accuracy and quality of pedigree information for registered animals and to determine their genetic condition status.